TradeTrust/documentation/docs/reference/document-creator/config-file.md

 ---
-id: file-structure
+id: config-file
-title: File Structure
+title: Configuration File
-sidebar_label: File Structure
+sidebar_label: Configuration File
 ---

 The configuration file is a JSON file that contains information to configure the application to suit your business needs.

 ### Config file structure

-A reference of a configuration file can be found [here](https://raw.githubusercontent.com/TradeTrust/tradetrust-config/master/build/config-reference-v3.json).
+A reference of a configuration file can be found [here](https://github.com/TradeTrust/tradetrust-config/blob/master/build/sepolia/config-v2.json).

 Below are examples of a configuration file